 - Access this email from your Android and download the attached files.

 - The files will be in the download folder on your internal storage.

 This method can be very slow if you have a lot of files to move over, and if you would like to move files such as videos, which can't easily be accessed when browsing for files.
 This method is only recommended for transferring a small number of photos, videos and documents due to it being time-consuming.

-Although all methods have their advantages and disadvantages, as you can see, we suggest you to choose the official transfer application for your new Android.
+Although all methods have their advantages and disadvantages, as you can see, we suggest you to choose the one that suits your new Android best.
 Of course, don't be afraid to try all the methods to transfer data from iPhone to Android and tell us which one you like the best.

 |iMyFone iTransor Pro||Official Transfer Applications||Manual Backup and Download|